 |Bulging swollen eye|

-Speed is a major element in the treatment of glaucoma; that is why it is important if your French Bulldog is showing symptoms to see your vet immediately.
+Speed is a major element in treating glaucoma; that is why it is important if your French Bulldog is showing symptoms to see your vet immediately.
 Your veterinarian will perform an ophthalmologic examination.

 Therapy depends on the extent of glaucoma and any underlying conditions that could be responsible for developing glaucoma.
 Your Frenchie must be treated and taken good care of to avoid a recurrence of the disease.
 Treatment options include:

 Dry eye syndrome

 Dry eye is the restricted ability’s to produce tears.
 Tears are important for keeping your Frenchie’s eyes healthy.
 Your French Bulldogs cornea is especially dependent on the ability to produce tears as a film for protection, offering lubrication, moisture, and sustenance to the cornea and conjunctiva.

 The signs and symptoms include: